-- (a) An application for action or relief, including but not limited to, restraining orders, writs of habeas corpus, receivership, temporary administration, temporary guardianship, proceedings for examination and delivery of the contents of safe deposit boxes or any papers of a decedent pursuant to Sections 36B through 36F of the Texas Probate Code, shall not be presented to a judge until the application or case has been filed with the clerk, unless it is impossible to do so.
+- (a) An application for action or relief, including but not limited to, restraining orders, writs of habeas corpus, receivership, temporary administration, proceedings for examination and delivery of the contents of safe deposit boxes or any papers of a decedent pursuant to Sections 151.001 through 151.005 of the Texas Estates Code, shall not be presented to a judge until the application or case has been filed with the clerk, unless it is impossible to do so.
 If it is impossible to file an application or case before it is presented to a judge, then it shall be filed as soon thereafter as possible, and the clerk notified of all actions taken by the judge. - (b) Every application for action or relief of any kind shall be presented first to the judge of the court to which it is assigned.
 If that judge is not able to hear the case, another statutory probate judge shall be assigned to hear the case.
-After a judge has announced a ruling on the application or deferred ruling, the application shall not be presented to any other judge without leave of the judge to which it was first presented. - (c) Every application for relief ex parte shall contain a certificate signed by Counsel that: - (i) To the best of their knowledge whether or not the party against whom relief is sought ex parte is represented by Counsel in the matter made the basis of the relief sought; or, - (ii) If the party against whom relief is sought ex parte is represented by Counsel, the certificate shall state the name, address, and telephone of such Counsel, if known.
+After a judge has announced a ruling on the application or deferred ruling, the application shall not be presented to any other judge without leave of the judge to which it was first presented. - (c) Every application for relief ex parte shall contain a certificate signed by Counsel stating: - (1) Whether or not the party against whom relief is sought ex parte is represented by Counsel; or, - (2) If the party against whom relief is sought ex parte is represented by Counsel, the certificate shall state the name, address, telephone and email address of such Counsel.

 Movant should give counsel notice of at least 2 hours that the movant intends to present the application to the court at a given time and place, unless otherwise directed by the Court.

-Rule 2.13: Private Service of Process
+Rule 2.13: Service of Process